UPPMAX/R-matlab-julia-HPC/docs/advanced/parallel_computing/README.md

     Alternatively, you can added thread parallelism to allow running with multiple cores.

+## Question 6

-- Your colleague runs many jobs with a lot of cores.
+Your colleague runs many jobs with a lot of cores.
 'It is way faster!', he/she states.
 That same colleague, however, also complains about long waiting times before his/her jobs start.
 How would you explain this situation?

 ??? tip "Answer"